SumoLogic/sumologic-documentation/docs/integrations/pci-compliance/palo-alto-networks-9.md

 </table>

-## Collect Logs for PCI Compliance for Palo Alto Networks 9
+## Collecting Logs for PCI Compliance for Palo Alto Networks 9

 This page has instructions for collecting logs for the PCI Compliance for Palo Alto Networks 9 app.